Corn and hominy salad

 1.5-1.75 cups green enchilada sauce (about half of the recipe, plus a few more Tbsps)

 Preheat the oven to 350.
-Lightly grease a brownie or casserole dish and set aside.

 Cover the folded tortillas with a thick layer of green enchilada sauce and spread into the corners.
-Top with shredded cheddar cheese.
+Top with shredded cheese.

 Bake for 20 minutes or the cheese starts to look lightly golden and bubbly.
 Serve immediately.